-Exception: Secondary supports are not required where $S{DI}$ is less than 0.3g.
+Exception: Secondary supports are not required where S{DI} is less than 0.3 g.

 [BS] A113.10 Adjacent buildings.
-Where elements of adjacent buildings do not have a separation of at least 5 inches (127 mm), the allowable height-to-thickness ratios for "all other buildings" per Table A1-B shall be used in the direction of consideration.
+Where elements of adjacent buildings do not have a separation of 5 inches (127 mm) or greater, the allowable height-to-thickness ratios for "all other buildings" per Table A110.2 shall be used in the direction of consideration.